mmistakes/minimal-mistakes/_drafts/project-loom.md

 header:
     image: "/images/blog cover.jpg"
 tags: []
-excerpt: "TODO"
+excerpt: "Project Loom and virtual threads promise to bring modern concurrency paradigms that we already found in Kotlin (coroutines) and Scala (Cats Effect and ZIO fibers) in Java.
+They are still in preview, but we can already enjoy them."
 ---

 Version 19 of Java came at the end of 2022, bringing us a lot of exciting stuff.
 One of the coolest is the preview of some hot topics concerning Project Loom: _virtual threads_ ([JEP 425](https://openjdk.org/jeps/425)) and _structured concurrency_ ([JEP 428](https://openjdk.org/jeps/428)).
 Whereas still in a preview phase (to tell the truth, structured concurrency is still in the incubator module), the two JEPs promise to bring modern concurrency paradigms that we already found in Kotlin (coroutines) and Scala (Cats Effect and ZIO fibers) also in the mainstream language of the JVM: The Java programming language.

 Without further ado, let's first introduce virtual threads.
 As we said, both projects are still evolving, so the final version of the features might differ from what we will see here.
-The following articles will focus on structured concurrency and other cool features of Project Loom.
+Future articles to come will focus on structured concurrency and other cool features of Project Loom.

 ## 1. Setup